No Room at the InnbyTexRiffraff©

 "A night?
 That's ridiculous," I said.
 They all nodded in agreement.

 We sat in stony silence, drinking our beers.

 "Look around you," I said.
 "I see two queen-size beds.
-We can sleep here, easily -- all four of us.
+We can all sleep here, easily.
 There's no reason to get any more rooms, especially at those rates."

 Nobody argued, but I could tell from the body language, they weren't thrilled.

 M A R K : : : I said, "Um, there's no reason you needed to know this until now, but I don't really sleep in, uh, jammies.
 Or anything, really."